potestiolab/canvas/README.md

 |----------------|
 ```

-* **`List At-bb-CG FILE (for choice3)`**: File organized in two columns that contains the list of atomistic residues
-                                    and the list of residues that require an hybrid resolution:
+* **`List At-bb-CG FILE (for choice3)`**: File organized in two columns that contains the list of _all_ residues that require an atomistic (first column) and medium-grained (second column) description.
+In particular, given the all-atom structure of the biomolecule, protein.gro, the _residue number_ is the first column of this file

 ```
 |-----------------|-----------------|
 | res1_AT (int)   |  res1_hy (int)  |